 Measles in Adult

-Measles is transmitted via respiratory droplets and is highly infectious.
-The incubation period after the measles virus enters the upper respiratory tract and nasal passages is about 10 days (range 7-21 days), with the rash typically appearing about 14 days after a person is exposed.
-Infected individuals are considered contagious from 4 days before to 4 days after the rash appears.
+Measles is transmitted via respiratory droplets and can remain viable and transmissible for up to 2 hours in an airspace after an infected person leaves an area.
+The incubation period after the measles virus enters the upper respiratory mucosa is about 10 days (range 7-21 days), with the rash typically appearing about 14 days after an exposure.
+Infected individuals are considered contagious from about 4 days prior to the appearance of the rash through about 4 days after its appearance.

-Subacute sclerosing panencephalitis (SSPE) is a late complication, occurring on average 10-11 years after acute infection.
-This catastrophic sequela is characterized by changes in personality, seizures, coma, and eventuates in death.
+Subacute sclerosing panencephalitis (SSPE) is a delayed neurodegenerative disorder occurring approximately 10-11 years after acute infection.
+This complication is characterized by changes in personality, seizures, and coma and eventuates in death.

 B05.9 – Measles without complication